Find your next adventure in "North Dakota's Most Beautiful Town."

 When the hot summer rolls around, spend the day at Lake Ashtabula fishing, boating, tubing, skiing, swimming, and more!
 While you're there, grab a bite to eat at the Hungry Pelican, the Crossing, or in Sibley!
 Want to stay closer to town?
 Take a dip at the Valley City Community Outdoor Pool and try out the 148-foot waterslide!
 Head over to City Park for "Music in the Park" and listen to unique artists, including North Dakota native and internationally raved musician Greg Hager!
 Bike, kayaking, or hike the many routes and walking paths in town with the bike rental kiosk or the kayak rental kiosk both through the Valley City Parks and Recreation.
 Enjoy the sunshine at Bjornson Golf Course or the Valley City Town and Country Club to practice a few swings and enjoy Valley City's two scenic golf courses.
 Summer is the perfect time to explore downtown boutiques and coffee shops.

 Fall brings beautiful foliage to the trees in the Sheyenne Valley.
-Take the Scenic Byway to Lake Ashtabula or south to Fort Ransom and Lisbon - and don't forget to stop for a tasty lunch at one of the restaurants along the way, including the Lunchbox found in Fort Ransom!
+Take the Scenic Byway to Lake Ashtabula or south to Fort Ransom and Lisbon.
+This award winning byway is a must-see on your trip in the fall!
 Catch the Autumnal equinox at the Medicine Wheel or take advantage of the turning leaves to practice your photography.

 North Dakota winters are too cold to do anything outside, right?
 Not quite.
 Although North Dakota might set record breaking temperatures and snowfall during the winter, there are so many opportunities to take advantage of these things.
 Cold weather brings frozen lakes and rivers, perfect for ice fishing and snowmobiling.
 Participate in an ice fishing derby at Lake Ashtabula or fish recreationally!
 Check out the area's snowmobiling trails below.
 Take the kiddos tubing at the Fort Ransom Thrill Hills or Charlie Brown Hill in Valley City or go cross country skiing.
 When in Valley City, catch the Parade of Lights each December to see dazzling lights (and Santa!) followed by hot chocolate, Christmas music, late night shopping, and games.